pavatus/ait-wiki/content/development/utils.md

 ### `StackUtil`
 Allows you to spawn items in a world, save items and item stacks to NBT, play break sounds & more.

+### `TextUtil`
+Used to get interactive shortened TARDIS id, translations for world names.